cjonesii/fdc4_oom/README.md

 # oom
-This repository is a fork of
+This repository is a copy of

 Open Optical Monitoring - http://www.opencompute.org/wiki/Networking/SpecsAndDesigns#Open_Optical_Monitoring